ZaneDevv/ZaneDevv/README.md

 #
 ### 🗣️ Languages

-Although one of my passions is not linguistics, I also enjoy learning new languages and, with it, new cultures.
+Although linguistics is not one of my passions, I also enjoy learning new languages and, with it, new cultures.
 Currently I could say I speak two languages, Spanish (🇪🇸) and English (🇬🇧), but in the future I will learn more languages such as German (🇩🇪), French (🇫🇷) or Italian (🇮🇹).

 #
 ### 📖 Another hobbies